 7. Assess impediments to evidence-based programs’ dissemination and sustainability.

 Dr. Rizzo is an Assistant Professor in the HDFS department.
-She has been teaching online for more than 5 years and has taught a variety of courses in the HDFS Online Program since 2015.
+She has been teaching a variety of courses in the HDFS Online Program since 2015.
 Dr. Rizzo has a background in Marriage and Family Therapy and was part of a small team that founded the Child Trauma & Resilience Assessment Center at CSU in 2015 (CTRAC).
 At CTRAC, Dr. Rizzo supports efforts in research, evaluation, and grant writing.